percona/everest-doc/docs/release-notes/Percona-Everest-1.1.0-(2024-08-12).md

 ## Upgrade instructions

 !!! warning
-    If you are using CLI v1.1.0 to upgrade from a version prior to v1.0.0 you need to run the following command before upgrading:
+    If you are using everestctl v1.1.0 or newer to upgrade from a version prior to v1.0.0, you need to execute the following command:

     ```sh
     kubectl get deployments everest-operator-controller-manager -n